 Title: What is a Marketing Manager?
-(With duties and Requirements)
+(With Duties and Requirements)

 Meta: Learn the answer to "What is a marketing manager?", along with the duties of this role, the steps you take to become one and frequently asked questions.

-If you're someone with strong leadership skills and have an extensive background in marketing, you might consider becoming a marketing manager.
+If you’re someone with strong leadership skills and have an extensive background in marketing, you might consider becoming a marketing manager.
 In this role, you help brands create campaigns that resonate with target audiences and grow their revenue.
-Learning the duties of a marketing manager and how to become one can help you determine if its the right career path for you.
+Learning the duties of a marketing manager and how to become one can help you determine if it’s the right career path for you.

 In this article, we answer, "What is a marketing manager?", describe what one does along with the steps you can take to be a marketing manager and answer some frequently asked questions about this role.